 Section 104 [Prob.
 Code § 16336] does not empower a trustee to increase or decrease the degree of beneficial enjoyment to which a beneficiary is entitled under the terms of the trust; rather, it authorizes the trustee to make adjustments between principal and income that may be necessary if the income component of a portfolio's total return is too small or too large because of investment decisions made by the trustee under the prudent investor rule.
 The paramount consideration in applying Section 104(a) [Prob.
 Code § 16336(a)] is the requirement in Section 103(b) [Prob.
-Code § 16335(b)] that "a fiduciary must administer a trust or estate impartially ..., except to the extent that the terms of the trust or the will clearly manifest an intention that the fiduciary shall or may favor one or more of the beneficiaries."
+Code § 16335(b) that "the fiduciary shall administer the trust or decedent's estate impartially, except to the extent that the trust or the will expresses an intention that the fiduciary shall or may favor one or more of the beneficiaries]."
 The power to adjust is subject to control by the court to prevent an abuse of discretion.
 Restatement (Second) of Trusts § 187 (1959).
 See also id. §§ 183, 232, 233, Comment p (1959).

 Section 104 [Prob.
-Code § 16336] will be important for trusts that are irrevocable when a State adopts the prudent investor rule by statute or judicial approval of the rule in Restatement of Trusts 3d: Prudent
+Code § 16336] will be important for trusts that are irrevocable when a State adopts the prudent investor rule by statute [see Prob.
+Code § 16045 et seq.] or judicial approval of the rule in Restatement of Trusts 3d: Prudent Investor Rule.

-Investor Rule.
 Wills and trust instruments executed after the rule is adopted can be drafted to describe a beneficiary's distribution rights in terms that do not depend upon the amount of trust accounting income, but to the extent that drafters of trust documents continue to describe an income beneficiary's distribution rights by referring to trust accounting income, Section 104 [Prob.
 Code § 16336] will be an important tool in trust administration.

 Three conditions to the exercise of the power to adjust.
 The first of the three conditions [Prob.
 Code § 16336(a)(1)] that must be met before a trustee can exercise the power to adjust - that the trustee invest and manage trust assets as a prudent investor - is expressed in this Act by language derived from the Uniform Prudent Investor Act, but the condition will be met whether the prudent investor rule applies because the Uniform Act or other prudent investor legislation has been enacted, the prudent investor rule has been approved by the courts, or the terms of the trust require it.
-Even if a State's legislature or courts have not formally adopted the rule, the Restatement establishes the prudent investor rule as an authoritative interpretation of the common law prudent man rule, referring to the prudent investor rule as a "modest reformulation of the Harvard College dictum and the basic rule of prior Restatements."
+[See California Uniform Prudent Investor Act, Prob.
+Code §§ 16045-16054.]
+Even if a State's legislature or courts have not formally adopted the rule, the Restatement establishes the prudent investor rule as an authoritative interpretation of the Common law prudent man rule, referring to the prudent investor rule as a "modest reformulation of the Harvard College dictum and the basic rule of prior Restatements."
 Restatement of Trusts 3d: Prudent Investor Rule, Introduction, at 5.
 As a result, there is a basis for concluding that the first condition is satisfied in virtually all States except those in which a trustee is permitted to invest only in assets set forth in a statutory "legal list."